Why ‘Red Flag Laws’ Are Gaining Bipartisan Support After Parkland

 Most of the laws were implemented too recently to tell.
 However, a 2016 study by Jeffrey Swanson, a psychiatry professor at Duke University’s School of Medicine, and nine other researchers, suggested that Connecticut’s law may have reduced the number of suicides.
 While homicides draw more attention, about 60 percent of gun deaths in the U.S. are suicides.

 From 1999 to 2013, 762 gun-violence prevention warrants were issued in the state.
 Researchers found that 21 of those people later committed suicide, and six used guns.
-As The Atlantic explains, they then tried to calculated how many suicides had been averted:
+As The Atlantic explains, they then tried to calculate how many suicides had been averted:

 To estimate how likely subjects of the restraining orders would have been to use a gun on themselves, had they retained their firearms, Swanson and his team used national data on how likely male gun owners are to use a gun to attempt suicide.
 That comparison lead researchers to expect that, if the subjects of the restraining orders had remained armed, there would have been at least 71 additional suicides.
 That rough estimate equates to one averted suicide for every 10 to 11 guns seized in Connecticut.